+When it comes to size, there are various sizes – small, medium, large.
 On the one hand, a small heating pad fails to cover the body part.
 On the other hand, a bigger one is cumbersome and difficult to handle.
 Find the right size according to your height and requirements.
-Standard, small, medium, large and king size heating pads are available on the market.
+Standard, small, medium, large and king size heating pads are available in the market.

 We recommend the auto shut-off option for safety reasons.
 Generally, there is a 2-hour auto-shut option.
 Some brands have a half-an-hour auto shut-off feature.
 You can always turn this feature off in case you have to use your heating pad for more creative purposes like fermenting Kombucha.

 It’s one of the basic features.
 Some brands offer low, medium and high heat settings.
 Some provide a range – going up from 1 to 8.
-Choose according to your needs.
-Also, check for fast heating.
-This is crucial because when you are in pain, you won’t have the patience to wait for the heating pad to warm up.
+Choose according to your treatment needs.

 A good heating pad is an investment.
 Once you buy it, you will use it for years.
 Look for a longer warranty period.
 The industry standard is 1 year.

-Cord length gives you the flexibility to use it anywhere – in the house or outside.
+Cord length gives you the flexibility to use it anywhere – in the clinic.
 The longer cord is better, of course!
 Pay attention to it while placing your order.
-You don’t want to be forced to be stuck in one corner of the room to use it.
+It should easily reach the massage table.